Can I Take Berberine and Semaglutide Together? What to Consider Before You Start

 Best Time to Take Berberine and Semaglutide

-Semaglutide is a once-weekly injectable medication.
+Studies suggest that berberine works best when taken with meals, while semaglutide is a once-weekly injectable medication.
 Clinical studies and real-world evidence show that it’s most effective when taken consistently on the same day each week.
 Some patients prefer evening injections because they may reduce nausea, though the overall efficacy is not affected by the time of day.

 Taking Them Together: There is no formal guideline for combining berberine and semaglutide, but a practical approach can be:

-Berberine: before meals, as usual
+Berberine: before meals, as usual.

-Semaglutide: once weekly, at a consistent day/time
+Semaglutide: once weekly, at a consistent day/time.

-Who Should Avoid Combining Berberine and Semaglutide
+Who Should Avoid Combining Berberine and Semaglutide?

 Certain individuals should steer clear or proceed with extreme caution: